-The Committee will at least once annually confirm to the Board that all functions/responsibilities outlined in this charter have been carried out, and comply with any other reporting requirements specified by the Board from time to time.
+The Committee will at least once annually confirm to the Board that all functions/responsibilities outlined in this charter have been carried out and comply with any other reporting requirements specified by the Board.

 12. Disclosure requirements

 The OPH Annual report will include the following information about the Committee: